lcappuccio/filtering-ads-with-linux/README.md

 ### System Monitoring Information

-Domains can be ignored as long as the statistics are concerned, so you can filter out domains not relevant such as NTP servers, ddns services, etc.
+Domains can be ignored as long as the statistics are concerned so you can filter out domains not relevant such as NTP servers, ddns services, etc.
-The ignored domain list can be managed from the Admin page.
+The ignored domain list is managed in the Admin page.

 ![Administration](goodies/images/admin.png?raw=true)